zombieCraig/DartRPG/memory-bank/activeContext.md

 ## Next Steps

 ### Short-term Tasks
-1. **Testing Quest System Features**
+1. **Testing Countdown Clock Features**
-   - Add unit tests for Quest model methods
-   - Add widget tests for QuestsScreen and components
+   - Add widget tests for ClocksTabView and components
-   - Test quest progress rolls and status changes
+   - Test clock advancement and reset functionality
    - Verify integration with journal entry system
+   - Test batch operations for advancing clocks by type

+2. **Countdown Clock UI Refinements**
+   - Improve the visual design of the clock visualization
+   - Add animations for clock advancement
+   - Optimize mobile experience for the clocks tab
+   - Enhance accessibility features for the clock components

 3. **UI Refinements**
    - Improve the visual design of the quest cards